-You may already know about those fabulously puffy, fluffy hydrangeas, bursting with blue and purple blooms.
+You may already know of those fabulously puffy and fluffy hydrangeas, bursting with blue and purple blooms.

 We link to vendors to help you find relevant products.
 If you buy from one of our links, we may earn a commission.